 OXY - Centre Monnaie

-In 2018, the Post and the Administration decided to sell the Centre Monnaie, which was acquired by real estate players Whitewood and Immobel.
-The duo of developers planned a 150-million euro renovation aimed at creating a mixed-used project combining offices, apartments and a hotel.
-An international architecture competition was launched, resulting in the appointment of Norwegian office Snøhetta as design architect, assisted by offices DDS+ and Binst as “local” execution architects.
+In 2018, the Post Office and the administration decided to sell the Centre Monnaie, which was acquired by property developers Whitewood and Immobel.
+The duo planned a €150 million renovation, with the aim of creating a mixed-use project combining offices, apartments and a hotel.
+An international architectural competition was launched, resulting in the appointment of a partnership between Snøhetta (NO) and Binst (BE), supported by DDS+ and ADE as local executing architects.

 A project by